London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 - If you do start feeling ill, there are marshals right along the route as well as St John Ambulance stations.
 Be extra nice to these folk, as well as everyone at the water stations – they are giving their time to make sure you have a great day!

-- If you’ve got family and friends coming to cheer you on, I’ve been advised that between miles 16 and 20 are pretty much the most helpful.
-By this stage you might be starting to get a bit tired and also parts along that way can feel a little grim.
+- If you’ve got family and friends coming to cheer you on, between miles 16 and 20 are pretty much the most helpful.
+By this stage you might be starting to get a bit tired and it can feel a little grim.
 Be very specific about where folks are cheering you on from – the crowds are huge.
-Perhaps ask them to hold up a sign.
+Ask them to hold up a sign.

 - Along Embankment, past Big Ben and down to St James Park is where the crowds can be 10 deep.
 You’re almost there.
 Embrace the cheers!

-- Once you’ve finished, your chip timer will be cut off, you’ll collect your medal and a goodie bag, get a photo or two taken and then pick up your bag from the baggage truck.
+- Once you’ve finished, you’ll collect your medal and a goodie bag, get a photo or two taken and then pick up your bag from the baggage truck.
 It’s brilliantly organised so no waiting about.

 - Focus on hydration and getting a little salt and fat into you – your body will appreciate it.
 So go the milkshake with burger and fries.